 Member post by Anjali Udasi, Technical Writer, Zenduty and Shubham Srivastava, Developer Relations Engineer, Zenduty

-Joel Studler and Ashan Senevirathne took the stage at KubeCon + CloudNativeCon Europe in Paris with their presentation, “From GitOps to Kubernetes Resource Model,” highlighting Swisscom’s automation journey in the 5G Core and reflecting the company’s evolution from telco to techno.
+Joel Studler and Ashan Senevirathne took the stage at KubeCon + CloudNativeCon Europe in Paris with their presentation, “From GitOps to Kubernetes Resource Model,” highlighting Swisscom’s automation journey in the 5G Core and reflecting the company’s evolution from telco to TechCo.

 Their talk was truly compelling, sparking our interest in learning more about their experiences and journey at Swisscom.

-Shubham Srivastava, who currently leads Developer Relations at Zenduty, had the pleasure of speaking with this dynamic duo: Joel, a DevOps Engineer dedicated to building the next generation of mobile networking using cloud-native technologies, and Ashan, a Product Owner overseeing the design, implementation, and delivery of a cloud-native orchestration framework for the mobile organization.
+Shubham Srivastava, who currently leads Developer Relations at Zenduty, had the pleasure of speaking with this dynamic duo: Joel, a DevOps Engineer and System Architect dedicated to building the next generation of mobile networking using cloud-native technologies, and Ashan, a Product Owner overseeing the design, implementation, and delivery of a cloud-native orchestration framework for the mobile organization.

 In this blog featuring Joel and Ashan, we peel the layers of the telco world, the struggles of modernization, and the cutting-edge tools these minds put to use.
 This is a conversation you don’t want to miss!